wmertens/compiled-i18n/Readme.md

 }
 ```

-On the server, these translations are loaded into memory and translated dependening on the current locale (you can define a callback with `setLocaleGetter` to choose the locale per translation call).
+On the server, these translations are loaded into memory and translated dependening on the current locale.
-On the client, the translations are embedded directly into the code, and there is a folder per locale.
-Note that the `interpolate` function is only added when a translation uses plurals.
+On the client, the translations are embedded directly into the code, and there is a build folder per locale.

 You can also use the API functions to implement dynamic translations that you load at runtime.